A team dedicated to creating possibilities

 Stephanie Gesualdi – Fitness Trainer

 As a competitive cheerleading and gymnastics coach of over 7 years, Stephanie Gesualdi discovered her passion for working with individuals with disabilities as a teenager.
 Inspired by a team of special need athletes at her local all-star cheerleading gym, Gesualdi quickly developed a passion to help others succeed.
 As Gesualdi pursued her B.S. in Health Promotion Studies & Wellness Management from Western Connecticut State University, she continued to volunteer her time to athletes and individuals with special needs on her college campus and as a student intern at Chapter 126 Sports & Fitness.
 Gesualdi has experience working with a diverse population of individuals of all ages in fitness domains including strength and conditioning, flexibility, and balance.
-As a Fitness Trainer at Chapter 126 you can find Gesualdi using her expertise in balance and flexibility to develop functional training programs and group exercise classes for a diverse population of members.
+As an ACSM Certified Inclusive Fitness Trainer, at Oak Hill you can find Gesualdi using her expertise in balance and flexibility to develop functional training programs and group exercise classes for a diverse population of members.

 Larissa Yost – Fitness Trainer